changshuotang/blog/content/blog/001-paxos/index.md

 ## Multi-Paxos

-One of the prevalent use cases of Paxos is to replicate a state machine.
+A prevalent use case of Paxos is to replicate a state machine.
 This is done by replicating a sequential log of operations, which will be applied by each node.
 Multi-Paxos is a refinement of Basic Paxos that optimizes for this use case.

 ### Leader Election